kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

 ```
 It configures all Istio proxies with the `kyma-traces` extension provider, which by default, reports span data to the trace collector of the telemetry module.

-Be aware that by default, that the sampling rate is configured to 1 percent.
+Be aware that by default, the sampling rate is configured to 1 percent.
 That means that only 1 trace out of 100 traces is reported to the trace collector, and all others are dropped.
 Hereby, the sampling decision itself gets propagated as part of the [trace context](https://www.w3.org/TR/trace-context/#sampled-flag) so that either all involved components are reporting the span data of a trace or none.
 Increasing the sampling rate results in much higher network utilization in the cluster and also increases the amount of data sent to your tracing backend.
 Usually, a very low percentage of around 5% is used in a production setup to reduce costs and performance impacts.

 To configure an "always-on" sampling, you need to configure a sampling rate of 100% by:
 ```yaml